 Self-isolating for a few days and here we are, already thinking about the highly anticipated lockdown exit.
-Initially, the new nationwide lockdown in France is implemented until December 1, 2020 at least.
+Initially, the new nationwide lockdown in France is implemented until December 15, 2020 at least, including progressive easing until late January 2021.
 According to news collected by Europe 1, the government may be actually considering to implement a general lockdown for 8 to 12 weeks.

 So far, no one knows how long lockdown part 2 will last.
 It will all depend on how the health situation evolves in France.